avazahedi/computational-mechanics/module_04/02_Gauss_elimination.md

 The intersection between the equations lines 1 and 2 seems to occur everywhere.
 Why is there still a __single__ solution?

++++

+They are very close everywhere, however they actually intersect at only one point.
+Still, this almost-linearly-dependent state can cause issues.

++++

 ## 3 Degrees of Freedom

 For a $3\times3$ matrix, the solution is the intersection of the 3 planes.